 4. Self-interest?
 Well if you count #2 and #3 above, self-interest and self-preservation do rule the day.
 And if you are self-employed, filing back taxes and then settling with the IRS might ALSO have a big net positive effect: increasing your social security benefits at a dramatic discount (!).

 Whatever your motivation to getting into tax compliance, we understand the weight of the decision.
 WE don't judge.
 We're just here to help and give you options.
 Give us a call at 1-888-282-4697.
-Or EMAIL us an explanation of your tax situation HERE and we'll contact you via phone, email or text if you need us to.
+Or EMAIL us a description of your tax situation and we'll contact you via phone, email or text if you need us to.